odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [Clubs and Hacks](./hackclub.md): Because hacking is not pentesting.
 - [Because We Care](./because_we_care.md): I care about your privacy.
 [Because We Love](https://art.odicforcesounds.com/pages/Data/Audio/Path_Of_Shields/tracks/01_Because_we_Love/index.html)
 - [The Good, the Bad and the Ugly](./linux_comparation.md): Small Linux Distros Review
 - [Wordpress Attacks](./wordpress_attacks.md): Suggestions to those who use Cloudflare services.